Jack-Overflow/rxjs-http-client/README.md

 ```

 #### patch
-The get method provides you with the ability to make a HTTP PATCH request.
+The patch method provides you with the ability to make a HTTP PATCH request.

 This method has two parameters, the first parameter is the request url and the second parameter is the [HTTP config object](#http-config-object).